danialfarid/ng-file-upload/README.md

 bower install ng-file-upload
 ```

+If you are using bower automatic include you can include bower component `ng-file-upload-shim` before `angular.js` and then `ng-file-upload` after.

 Make sure to load the scripts in this order as described in the Usage:
 ```
 <script src="angular-file-upload-shim(.min).js"></script>